Résumé

 Standards Lead (6/2022–)

-Responsible for coordinating and supporting technical standards efforts across the company.
-Represents Cloudflare as a W3C Advisory Committee member, and serves on the W3C Board of Directors.
+Responsible for coordinating and supporting technical standards efforts across the company, and serve as an internal expert on HTTP and related protocols.
+Represents Cloudflare as a W3C Advisory Committee member, and was nominated by Cloudflare to serve on the W3C Board of Directors.

 Fastly